 How does an abuse claim against social services work?

 Thompsons regularly pursues abuse claims for what is known as vicarious liability on the part of social services and local authorities.
-In practice this means that you may be able to claim civil financial compensation if a local authority failed to manage or protect you appropriately.
+In practice, this means that you may be able to claim civil financial compensation if a local authority failed to manage or protect you appropriately.

 Claims based on vicarious liability were initially founded on the notion that employers could be held liable for the actions of an employee during the course of their employment.
 The principle of vicarious liability was then extended to include claims for cases of sexual abuse that were carried out by an employee during the course of their employment.
-This means that if you have suffered at the hands of a social worker, healthcare professional, teacher or other party with pastoral responsibility, the individual's employer could be held liable for the payment of financial compensation.
+This means that if you have suffered at the hands of a social worker, healthcare professional, teacher or another party with pastoral responsibility, the individual's employer could be held liable for the payment of financial compensation.

-Claims for historic abuse
+Claims for historical abuse

-However, with the passing of the Limitation (Childhood Abuse) Scotland) Act 2017 it became possible for the survivors of historic childhood abuse to claim compensation in the civil courts, even if the abuse occurred as long ago as 1964 or if they were under the age of 18 when it occurred.
+However, with the passing of the Limitation (Childhood Abuse) Scotland) Act 2017 it became possible for the survivors of historical childhood abuse to claim compensation in the civil courts, even if the abuse occurred as long ago as 1964 or if they were under the age of 18 when it occurred.
 This helped correct a glaring deficiency in the law; typically survivors are unlikely to be quick to seek compensation as the trauma is often too much to contemplate for a significant amount of time.